How to keep your fruit and vegetables fresh for longer

 Keep stored loose in fridge.

-If your stone fruit is ripe, store them in the fridge to make them last longer.
+If your stone fruits are ripe, store them in the fridge to make them last longer.
 If they need to ripen, keep them at room temperature.

 Should NOT be kept in the fridge as it affects their texture and flavour.
 Store them at room temperature.

-The key to making your produce last is controlling the air exposure and moisture levels.
+- The key to making your produce last is controlling its air exposure and moisture levels.

-Experiment with what works best for you based on the containers and storage options you have.
-If things start to wither prematurely or some brown spots put you off that avocado, consider freezing them.
+- Experiment with what works best for you based on the containers and storage options you have.
+If things start to wither prematurely or develop brown spots, consider freezing them.
 When you have enough, chuck them in a smoothie.
-LFHW say it’ll still taste good, and you’ll forget it looked a bit sad beforehand.